14th May 2025

 Dave Snowden

 Dave is a Welsh management consultant and researcher in the field of knowledge management and the application of complexity science.
 Dave is the founder and chief scientific officer of The Cynefin Company, a management-consulting firm specialising in complexity and sensemaking.
 He has pioneered a science-based approach to organisations drawing on anthropology, neuroscience, and complex adaptive systems theory.
-Dave previously worked for IBM where he was a Director of the Institution for Knowledge Management and was selected by IBM as one of six “on-demand” thinkers for a world-wide advertising campaign.

 Nathan Riddell

 Nathan is an Anaesthetics trainee working for the NHS in Wales.
-He has been seconded onto the team taking the OBS Cymru postpartum haemorrage quality improvement project and expanding it across England.
+He has been seconded onto the team taking the OBS Cymru postpartum haemorrage quality improvement project and expanding it across England

 Kieran Walsh